SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 - Prepared to reframe project as risk trend prediction rather than rare-event deterioration.

 ### Extras / Insights
-#### How Gradient Boosted Decision Tree Model Works
--	Trees split on feature thresholds.
--	Each split improves the model’s predictions.
-- Build trees sequentially, each correcting previous errors.
--	Feature importance = how often (or how much) the model used each feature to reduce errors.
 #### Portfolio Framing
 - This day highlights resilience and scientific reasoning, not everything in ML runs smoothly, and documenting the “bad days” strengthens credibility.
 - Rare-event prediction wasn’t possible; instead, the model learns risk patterns and trends from NEWS2 data.